What else should the living kidney donor know?

 Does the donor need follow-up evaluations after giving a kidney?

 Yes, the donor will need to have a follow-up visit 3 months after the surgery to see the transplant nephrologist for a follow-up evaluation.
-It will also be necessary for some follow-up testing, which will include a CBC, routine blood chemistries, urinalysis, urine culture, 24-hour urine for protein and creatinine, and a Glofil test.
+It will also be necessary for some follow-up testing, which will include a CBC, routine blood chemistries, urinalysis, urine culture, and 24-hour urine for protein and creatinine.
 The transplant recipient’s insurance will pay for these follow-up tests.

 It is recommended that the donor have annual follow-up examinations with their primary care physician.
 This examination may include a urinalysis, routine blood chemistries and blood pressure check.
 The donor will be financially responsible for the annual follow-up examinations.